dedis/popstellar/be1-go/docs/README.md

 ├── docs
 ├── hub                       # contains the abstract definition of a hub NEED TO BE DELETED ├── inbox                     # helper to store messages used by channels NEED TO BE DELETED ├── internal
-│   ├── depgraph
-│   └── popserver
-│       ├── channel     # handlers for each channel type
-│       ├── config      # singleton with the server config informations and server keys │       ├── database    # singleton with the database + implementations of the database │       ├── generator   # query and message generators only use for the tests │       ├── message     # handlers for each query type and answer type │       ├── state       # singleton with the temporary states of the server (peers, queries, and subscriptions) │       ├── type        # every types use in the implementation │       └── utils       # singleton with the log instance and the schema validator ├── message                   # message types and marshaling/unmarshaling logic ├── network                   # module to set up Websocket connections │   └── socket          # module to send/receive data over the wire ├── popcha                    # HTTP server and back-end logic for PoPCHA NEED TO BE REFACTOR └── validation                # module to validate incoming/outgoing messages
+│   ├── depgraph              # tool to generate the dependencies graph │   └── popserver             # entry point of the messages received by the sockets │       ├── channel           # handlers for each channel type │       ├── config            # singleton with the server config informations and server keys │       ├── database          # singleton with the database + implementations of the database │       ├── generator         # query and message generators only use for the tests │       ├── message           # handlers for each query type and answer type │       ├── state             # singleton with the temporary states of the server (peers, queries, and subscriptions) │       ├── type              # every types use in the implementation │       └── utils             # singleton with the log instance and the schema validator ├── message                   # message types and marshaling/unmarshaling logic ├── network                   # module to set up Websocket connections │   └── socket                # module to send/receive data over the wire ├── popcha                    # HTTP server and back-end logic for PoPCHA NEED TO BE REFACTOR └── validation                # module to validate incoming/outgoing messages
 ```